 With an aim to selflessly serve the humanity, VatsalyaGram was started by Pujya Didi Ma, Sadhvi Ritambhara.

-We do not encourage adoption of children from Vatsalyagram as this township is designed to be a residential societal community where every abandoned woman and child finds a home, forms a family and lives a life of dignity in the campus premise itself.
-However we do accept donations towards their education and other needs of the residents.
+We do not encourage adoption of children from VatsalyaGram as this township is designed to be a residential societal community where people without a roof or a family find a home, form a family and live life with dignity in the campus premises.
+However, we do accept donations for their education and other needs of the residents.

-The mothers, aunts and grandmothers are usually destitute women who are looking for shelter themselves.
-These women are given the right kind of training for handling children in a large household.
-They are also trained in values of Indian culture so that they can take care of the morals and ethics of the children as well.
+The mothers, aunts, and grandmothers are usually those women who are looking for shelter themselves.
+At VatsalyaGram, their life gets complete when they become part of a family.
+These women are gradually made accustomed to handling children in a large household.
+They are also given the values of Indian culture so that they can take care of the morals and ethics of the children as well.

-We consider orphaned and abandoned children, lonely old ladies and destitute women.
+We target the children whose parents can’t afford their education and women and old ladies who live all alone.
 We aim to bring them all together into families.
-We also consider tribal communities to be able to give them equal opportunities for development.
+We also target tribal communities to give them equal opportunities for development.

 If you are a professional such as a teacher, musician, doctor, educator, counselor, artist, artisan, craftsman- you may share your expertise at the vocational training centre of VatsalyaGram and empower the people who are interested in learning the nuances of vocational training to their advantage.
 Volunteer